tferrari92/automate-all-the-things/README.md

 1. On your GitHub repo, go to the "Actions" tab.
 2. Click on the "03-Build & deploy my-app-frontend image" workflow.
 3. Click on "Run workflow" (Use workflow from Branch: main).
+4. When it's finished, you'll find three artifacts with the URLs for each environment's frontend in the workflow run screen under "Artifacts".
+Download them to see the URLs.
-4. If you go to the URLs too quickly you will get a "503 Service Temporarily Unavailable".
+5. If you go to the URLs too quickly you will get a "503 Service Temporarily Unavailable".
 We need to give ArgoCD a little time to notice the changes in the [/helm/my-app/frontend directory](helm/my-app/frontend).
 By default ArgoCD pulls for changes every three minutes.
 You can either wait like an adult or go into the ArgoCD web UI and hit "Refresh Apps" like the impatient child that you are.
-5. Check the URLs again.
+6. Check the URLs again.
-6. On the top left of the website you'll see the "Visit count".
+7. On the top left of the website you'll see the "Visit count".
 This number is being stored in the ElatiCache DB and accessed through the backend.
-7. That's it!
+8. That's it!
 Hope you like the web I made for you.
 If you did, go leave a star on [my repo](https://github.com/tferrari92/automate-all-the-things).

 <br/>
 <br/>